Australian cricket team in England in 1948: v Essex

 After electing to bat, Australia made history on the first day by breaking the record for the most runs scored in a first-class match in a day.
-Ironically, it was the only time they were dismissed in a single day on the entire tour.
 With centuries from Brown (153), Bradman (187), Loxton (120) and Saggers (104*), Australia's first innings totalled 721; they were dismissed on the close of the first day's play.
 Bradman's 187 came in 155 minutes and Brown's 153 lasted three hours; the pair put on 219 in 90 minutes after Barnes fell for 79 at 145/1.
 Bradman came in and seized the initiative, reaching 42 in the 20 minutes before lunch, including five fours from one over by Frank Vigar which subsequently entered Essex club folklore.
 Bradman and Brown were parted when the latter fell at 364/2 only halfway through the day's play.
 Miller then famously deliberately allowed himself to be bowled first ball as a protest against Australia's merciless crushing of their hosts, something that angered his captain and batting partner Bradman.
 Miller later told Dickie Bird that he had wanted to go to the local horse races, but this was refused by Bradman.
 The all rounder therefore made his duck in protest, but still did not get to go to the races.
 Later, Loxton and Saggers made 166 in 65 minutes for the sixth wicket, before a late-order collapse saw Australia lose 5/57, leaving Saggers unbeaten, but not before he reached the only first-class century of his career.
 After being demoralised by the Australian batsmen on the first day, Essex made only 83 in their first innings, capitulating within 37 overs.
 Toshack took 5/31 and Miller 3/14, and Australia enforced the follow-on.
 Essex's second innings appeared to be heading the same way when four early wickets to Johnson had them at 46/6.
 However, a partnership of 133 between Tom Pearce and Peter Smith for the seventh wicket salvaged some respectability before they were out for 187.
 Johnson ended with 6/37 as the Australians dismissed their hosts twice in a single day.
 The ground attendance of 32,000 was a record.